 When a client walks through our door, his/her life has been unexpectedly turned upside down.
 It is the corrections officer injured by an unruly prisoner, or, a registered nurse involved in an auto accident with his/her family.
 It can be a doctor diagnosed with a serious illness, or, a military veteran struggling with an onset…

 If you were ever hurt or injured, your natural response may be to seek out help from an attorney.
-You might consider the circumstances related to the injury when deciding who to contact.
-For example, if you were in a car accident, you would seek out the help of a Personal Injury attorney.
-If you were…
+Whether your injury was from a crash or at work, our Personal Injury practice area explains how we assist those hurt in accidents.
+You might consider the circumstances related to the injury when deciding who to…

 QR is proud to announce that Attorney Joyce Novotny-Prettiman was elected to serve as vice president of the Westmoreland Bar Association (WBA)!
 Joyce previously held a director’s position on the WBA Board of Directors.
 After being elected vice president, she is in line to become president of our county’s Bar Association.
 Joyce has been involved…

 You travel to and from work every day.
 If you are ever in a car accident during that commute, would you be eligible for Workers’ Compensation?
-What about if you were driving while performing a work-related “special mission?”
-A young man was a worker-in-training for Dunkin Donuts.
-His employer owned three different locations in Pennsylvania…
+To understand how we help workers pursue benefits after on‑the‑job injuries, visit our Workers’ Compensation practice area.
+What about if you were driving while performing a work-related “special mission?”…

 If you are like most people, you purchased auto insurance years ago, you pay your premiums when the bill is due, and you assume you have the coverage you need.
 You have never revisited it.
 Why is that?
 Well, nobody (except us – lucky you!) enjoys talking about auto insurance because: (1) most people find…

 We conclude our 30th anniversary year by reflecting on our “30 Acts of Charity” project.
 Throughout 2017, we provided support to 30 distinct charities within our local communities – via monetary donation, sponsorship, volunteerism, or contribution collection.
-We are “paying it forward” by giving to the communities that have given us so much over the…
+Learn more about the causes we support and how we engage with our community on our Community Service…

 If you tune into our blog, catch our Facebook posts, or read our newsletters, you know how important we believe it is for everyone to carry underinsured and uninsured motorist coverage on their auto insurance policies.
 It is an even better idea to “stack” these coverages.
 The attorneys in our Personal Injury Department believe that…

 A new law in Pennsylvania called “Libre’s Law” requires that dog owners limit outdoor tethering to only 30 minutes per day during winter months (defined by temperatures below 32 degrees Fahrenheit).
-The law seeks to encourage dog owners to recognize the harmful effects of long-term cold weather exposure on their furry friends, and will be…
+For help if you or a loved one is injured in a dog bite incident, visit our Wrongful Death or Personal Injury practice area…

 The Selective Service System.
 Draft numbers.
 Nightly Film of bullets flying, bombs bursting, injured and bloody soldiers.
 Body counts.
 Agent Orange.
 Defoliation.
 PTSD.
 Emotional Emptiness.
 Guilt.
 Peace Marches.
 Rejection.
 These are terms from the Vietnam vocabulary.
 I was 17 years old in 1967.
 I was one of the lucky ones.
 A high draft number.
 The…